pulimeng/DeepDrug3D/README.md

   - `--i` input binding pocket grid file path.
   - `--c` channel to visualize.
 Note that if you pass `--s` in the previous step, the channel number `--c` has to be 0.

 An output `example_grid.pdb` will be generated for visualization.
+Note this pocket grid matches the transformed protein `example_transformed.pdb`.

 2. Prediction